Travel guide

 Crossing land borders without losing data

 A big part of the charm (and challenge) of Central America is crossing land borders by bus.
-And that's precisely when you most appreciate having data: to check the exchange rate, find the next hostel, or let someone know you'll be late.
-The classic problem is that in the no-man's land between two countries, you might lose signal for a while.
+And that's exactly when you'll most appreciate having data: to check the exchange rate, find the next hostel, or let someone know you're running late.
+The classic problem is that in the no-man's-land between two countries, you might lose signal for a while.

 The solution is simple if you plan ahead: have the eSIM for the destination country already installed before crossing.
-As soon as you enter coverage in the new country, activate it and connect.
+As soon as you enter the new country's coverage, activate it and connect.
 If you're using a regional plan that covers both sides, you won't even notice the change.
-Always download an offline map of the section and have your accommodation address written down just in case.
-With that, not even a data blackout right at the border will derail your trip.
-For specific transit countries, we have guides like eSIM for Panama or eSIM for Nicaragua.
+Always download an offline map of the section and have the accommodation address noted down just in case.
+With that, not even a data blackout at the border will derail your trip.
+If you're unsure about the step-by-step installation process, review it before you leave in how to install an eSIM: it takes five minutes with Wi-Fi and saves you headaches at customs.

 How many GB for a backpacking route

-On a trip through Central America, you'll typically use data for transportation, accommodation, translation, and staying in touch, but many hostels and cafes have Wi-Fi, so you don't need to overdo it.
-As a country-by-country guide:
+On a trip through Central America, you'll typically use data for transportation, accommodation, translation, and staying in touch, but many hostels and cafes have Wi-Fi, so you don't need to go overboard.
+As a guideline per country:

-1. Few days per country (2-3): 1 or 2 GB per country is fine if you use accommodation Wi-Fi.
+1. Few days per country (2-3): 1 or 2 GB per country is fine if you take advantage of hostel Wi-Fi.

-2. One week in a country: 3 to 5 GB for relaxed traveler use.
+2. One week in a country: 3 to 5 GB for quiet traveler use.

-3. Long multi-country route: calculate by total days; a comfortable rule of thumb is 1 GB every two or three days of travel.
+3. Long multi-country route: calculate by total days; a comfortable rule of thumb is 1 GB every two or three travel days.

-If you share internet with a laptop or upload many photos and videos, increase the estimate.
-And choose plans with a top-up option in case you run short in the middle of the jungle.
-To truly fine-tune your consumption, check how much data I need for travel.
+If you tether your laptop or upload many photos and videos, increase your estimate.
+And choose plans with a top-up option in case you run out in the middle of the jungle.
+To stretch your GBs without sacrificing anything important, check out these tips for saving data while traveling.

 Tips for your trip to the region